 What you have heard about dark chocolate might be true..
 Dark chocolate contains cocoa which contains the highest flavonoid content by weight than any other food.
 Eating flavonoid-rich foods like dark chocolate could help to promote brain health (2).

-Flavonoids are a powerful antioxidant that poses anti-inflammatory properties.
+Flavonoids are powerful antioxidants that pose anti-inflammatory properties.
 In cocoa, the most abundant form is epicatechin.
 Antioxidants help protect brain cells from damage resulting from oxidative stress caused by free radicals.
 This helps reduce the risk of developing Alzheimer’s and other age-related conditions (18).

 Flavonoids also help improve blood flow to the brain, the formation of nerve cells, and angiogenesis.
 Additionally, the cause changes in neuron structure, particularly in areas that affect memory and learning.
 These components also promote synaptic plasticity and neuronal survival (18).

 Chocolate can also help boost mood.
 In one small study, participants who mindfully ate chocolate showed an increase in positive feelings (20).
 So do not shy away from enjoying a bar of dark chocolate every once in a while.

 BetterMe app will kick you out of the mental funk, shake off your extra weight, rid you off you energy-zapping habits, and help you sculpt the body of your dreams.
 Intrigued?
 Hurry up and change your life for the better!